 Developing a Search Plan and Providing a Requisition Number

 The search committee in consultation with the department chair develops a search plan.
 Developing a proactive plan (rather than having a “plan-as-you-go” approach) will yield better results and help accomplish a stronger and deeper connection between academic excellence, quality candidates, and diversity.
 To further this aim, the search committee should develop a recruitment and advertising plan (not merely a list of where the ad will be posted) that demonstrates a proactive search and recruitment strategy.
 For example, recruiting from institutions that are high producers of African-American, Native American and Latinx PhDs is especially important.
-If women and minorities are underrepresented in the area of study, then the plan should demonstrate how the candidate pool will be broadened to represent the widest possible inclusion, see Appendix D. The college diversity officer can support the development of an advertising/search plan and guide search committee outreach to qualified women, ethnic and racial minorities, covered veterans and persons with disabilities to create a more robust applicant pool.
+If women and minorities are underrepresented in the area of study, then the plan should demonstrate how the candidate pool will be broadened to represent the widest possible inclusion.
+See Appendix D for steps to cultivate a strong and diverse faculty pool.
+The college diversity officer can support the development of an advertising/search plan and guide search committee outreach to qualified women, ethnic and racial minorities, covered veterans and persons with disabilities to create a more robust applicant pool.

 The record keeper, in consultation with the search chair and appropriate school or departmental personnel representative, creates a requisition in the University’s applicant management system, PageUp, that includes:.

 Number of positions (position number, reason for the position, current/previous incumbent, posting title, reason for the position).
 Multiple positions with the same rank and specializations may be posted using one requisition.

 Search committee (chair and members).
 Record keepers must enter in search committee names to grant access to applicant materials.
 Search committee members must have completed the necessary STRIDE training prior to gaining access to applicant materials.